thejoshbq/starbe/README.md

-# STARBE (Spike-Train Analysis and Reduction from Behavioral Events)
+# STARBE (Signal Tracking and Analysis Referenced by Behavioral Events)